tessonics/spdlog/README.md

   * Easily [extendable](https://github.com/gabime/spdlog/wiki/4.-Sinks#implementing-your-own-sink) with custom log targets.
 * Log filtering - log levels can be modified at runtime as well as compile time.
 * Support for loading log levels from argv or environment var.
-* [Backtrace](#backtrace-support) support - store debug messages in a ring buffer and display them later on demand.

 ## Usage samples